shubhamranswal/EngHiOCR/README.md

 ### Deploying to Streamlit Cloud

-1. Push the code to a GitHub repository.
+1. Push the code to your GitHub repository.
 2. Go to [Streamlit Cloud](https://share.streamlit.io/).
 3. Sign in with your GitHub account.
 4. Select **Deploy an app** and connect your repository.